 5. Bop around the Boston Children's Museum.

 The Boston Children's Museum is the city's ultimate play zone with something for every age group.
 In addition, the museum offers a robust activities schedule that you should peek at to align your next visit.
 Music and Movement is a great class for toddlers, allowing them to dance and sing along to popular kiddie tunes while trying out new musical instruments.
 All the classes are led by trained music educators from Little Groove.
+Kids under 12 months are free.

 The Puppet Showplace Theater is constantly rotating performances that appeal to small children.